dxatscale/sfpowerkit/README.md

   }
 ```

- ## `sfpowerkit:source:profile:retrieve`
+## `sfpowerkit:source:profile:retrieve [BETA]`

-Retrieve profiles from the salesforce org with all their configurations even if you do not have the associated  metadata.
+Retrieve profiles from the salesforce org with all its associated permissions.
+Common use case for this command is to migrate profile changes from a integration environment to other higher environments [overcomes SFDX CLI Profile retrieve issue where it doesnt fetch the full profile unless the entire metadata is present in source], or retrieving profiles from production to lower environments for testing.

+This command is of sufficient quality, however proceed with caution while adopting in your workflow

 ```

 USAGE